Comparison of Lumerical FDTD and Tidy3D for three-dimensional FDTD simulations of passive silicon photonic components: Simulation configurations

 We selected five passive silicon photonic components to span an range of mode coupling mechanisms and structure complexity.
 All components are designed for a wavelength around 1550~nm and sourced directly from the generic PDK of GDSFactory.
 To study the interactions of fundamental modes, we include a directional coupler and a waveguide crossing.
 A 2$\times$2 MMI is simulated to evaluate multimode propagation.
-And a mode converter is modeled for higher-order mode excitation.
-Finally, we select a polarization splitter rotator~(PSR) to study higher-order mode propagation and polarization handling.
+Additionally, a mode converter is modeled for higher-order mode excitation.
+We also select a polarization splitter rotator~(PSR) to study higher-order mode propagation and polarization handling.
+Finally, we simulate a ring resonator for more complex resonance behavior.
 We generate GDSII files of the components and import them to the solvers through Python APIs.

 The layer stack consists of a standard SOI platform with 220~nm silicon~(Si) in top and bottom cladding of silicon oxide~(SiO$_2$).
 One exception is the PSR, where the top cladding is silicon nitride~(Si$_3$N$_4$) and the bottom cladding is SiO$_2$, as demonstrated by Dai \textit{et al.}~\cite{Dai2011} The dispersion of Si and SiO$_2$ are obtained from Handbook of Optical Constants of Solids by E. Palik \textit{et al}.~\cite{Palik1997} The refractive index of Si$_3$N$_4$ is estimated as 2.0 around the center wavelength of 1550~nm.
-Lumerical FDTD models dispersive materials using multi-coefficient material~(MCM) model, which can describe material dispersion with higher accuracy and lower computational need~\cite{Lumerical}.
-Meanwhile, Tidy3D fits the dispersion data using the pole-residue model that minimizes the fitting error~\cite{Flexcompute2025}.
+On one hand, Lumerical FDTD models dispersive materials using multi-coefficient material~(MCM) model, which can describe material dispersion with higher accuracy and lower computational need~\cite{Lumerical}.
+It fits the frequency-dependent permittivity of Si with two coefficients, resulting in a root mean square~(RMS) error of 2.15$\times$10$^{-5}$, without disclosing the value of fitting coefficients.
+Also, the permittivity of SiO$_2$ is fitted as a constant of 2.09 in the simulation bandwidth with a RMS error of 2.43$\times$10$^{-4}$.
+On the other hand, Tidy3D fits the dispersion data using the pole-residue model~\cite{Flexcompute2025}.
+This model expresses the frequency-dependent permittivity as a sum of resonant material poles:

+where $\omega$ represents the frequency, $\epsilon_\infty$ the relative permittivity at infinite frequency, and $(c_i, a_i)$ the complex pole-residue pairs.
+Table~\ref{tab:pole-res} lists the fitted relative permittivity and pole-residue pairs for Si and SiO$_2$, with RMS of 1.50$\times$10$^{-2}$ and 8.63$\times$10$^{-6}$, respectively.

 To evaluate the resolution-dependent performance, we applied different discretization sizes in both solvers.
 The spatial resolution is determined by the number of cells per wavelength, which is the wavelength in the highest-index medium in the simulation domain.
 We consider a series of different resolutions in the comparison.
 No mesh override is manually applied.
 In Lumerical FDTD, we choose the custom non-uniform mesh and update the minimum mesh cells per wavelength with the selected spatial resolution.
 The meshing algorithm applies a smaller mesh in high index materials.
 Similarly, Tidy3D provides an automatic non-uniform meshing option where the resolution is specified by the minimum steps per wavelength in each material.
 Note that the automatic grid conforms to the structures in Tidy3D, which helps avoiding staircasing of permittivity at the edges.
 Lumerical FDTD offers conformal mesh technology~(CMT) that can account for subcell features near the edges~\cite{AnsysCanada2025}.